A Brief Guide: Religion and Race

 Britain's population has a very large number of national and ethnic backgrounds.
 But the country's representative-in-chief can be drawn from only one ethnic group and only one religion.
 That would be against British and European laws if it applied to any other public position.
 The monarchy is exempt, however.

-The queen's husband Phil has been widely reported to have made bigoted statements about Indians, the Japanese, Irish people and other national and ethnic groups.
-Her mum was a supporter of apartheid in South Africa.
+The queen's late husband Phil was widely reported to have made bigoted statements about Indians, the Japanese, Irish people and other national and ethnic groups.
+Her mother was a supporter of apartheid in South Africa.
 In her biography of the family Kitty Kelley reported the gross racism of another senior member of the family.
 Yet these people continue to represent our country.
 Because we have allowed them to inherit their positions we cannot remove them, whatever they may say or do.